 Once a child reaches 9 years old they can start moving from Little Athletics to Juvenile athletics.
 These years are an important time in a child’s development and the aim of Little Athletics is to help children develop agility, balance and coordination in a fun environment.
 Once a child and coach feel ready to move onto Juvenile athletics they will do so usually at the age of 9 or 10.

 Little Athletics is held on a Thursday and sessions last an hour, during which, the children will work on running, throwing and jumping (and develop their natural fitness and endurance in the process).

-The club welcomes all children (and adults) regardless of ability.
+The club welcomes all children regardless of ability.
 We believe all the children will benefit from the activities.
 Even if they never compete in athletics (or any other sport), the fundamentals will be of benefit for all their life.
 At this age competition is not a priority but it does help to teach children how to cope with challenges.

-No sugary snacks/ crisps at training please.
+No sugary snacks/ crisps at training or competitions please.
 It is a good idea to give your child a bottle of water.
 It is also a good idea for them to have a snack soon after training, preferably a healthy one.